jz393/jz393.github.io/writing/my-first-love-postmortem.md

 ## A Literary, Mathematical, and Moral Analysis

+Here, I describe my narrative and experience using a common literary reference and construct a mathematical model for our colloquial definition of *love*.

 ### Literature: Drawing parallels

 The narrative follows the journey of an 18-year-old girl *(yours truly)* who describes herself as “invincible” and falls for a brilliant, stoic partner *(the field of computing)* who challenges her intellectually and teaches her a new way of living.
 She quickly attaches herself to her “first love,” and they move across the country to start a new life together.
 However, the partner gradually changes over time, prioritizing rapid self-growth and success without considering her needs, and she eventually storms out of a “Mission Street high-rise” in tears, wondering where her life went.
 Except in reality, I simply walked out of Google’s Gradient Canopy [tent](writing/images/irl/google-gradient-canopy.jpg) with a blank expression and a few snacks in my hands.